kopyl/flux-training-docker-kohya/docker-helper-commands.md

 ### Shortcut for rebuilding and relaunching

-The following Docker run command mounts the image's `/output` directory to the local one named `kohya-docker-output`, so we can get the output of the training outside the container easily.
+The following Docker run command mounts the image's `/output` directory to the local one named `output`, so we can get the output of the training outside the container easily.

 ```
 docker rm -f train-flux-kohya-sd-scripts && \